fahm781/RigCraft___Android-APP/README.md

 - Select components for your custom PC rig, including CPU, GPU, RAM, Storage, Power Supply, and Motherboard.
 - Save your custom build for future reference.
 - Check the compatibility of the selected components.
-- View saved builds.
+- Share builds with other users.
+- A chatbot that helps with all your PC building queries.

 ## Technologies Used

 - Kotlin
-- Java
-- Gradle
 - Android Studio
-- Firebase Firestore for data storage
+- Google Firebase Firestore for data storage
-- Firebase Authentication for user management
+- Google Firebase Authentication for user management
+- Open AI API
+- eBay Browse API

 ## Setup